 To start, Talib gently cleansed my skin (according to Wood, the facial actually utilizes a double-cleanse, with both a cleansing gel and an enzyme exfoliant used under steam).
-Next, Talib applied iS Clinical’s Intensive Resurfacing Masque, an exfoliating treatment made with botanical acids, retinol, and niacin, along with antioxidants and kaolin clay, to instantly smooth and brighten the skin.
+Next, Talib applied iS Clinical’s Intensive Resurfacing Masque, an exfoliating treatment made with botanical acids, retinol, and niacin, along with antioxidants and kaolin clay, meant to instantly smooth and brighten the skin.
 This was the “fire” part of the facial, and it indeed felt as such—I was delighted to feel a burning sensation spread across my face as time went by, and I cackled inwardly just picturing the baby skin that would emerge after this treatment.
 "This part can feel pretty intense (but in a good way!)," says Wood.

 (I will also say this—you know you trust your facialist when you actually feel happy when your face starts burning during your treatment.
 If the same thing had happened at home, I would be screaming and dousing my face with cold water.)

 After the exfoliating masque came the “ice” part.
 Talib used the brand’s Rejuvenating Masque, which she painted on thickly to push the hydrating ingredients like aloe vera, rosemary extract, green tea extract, and hyaluronic acid deep into my skin.

 And then I was done.
 That was it.
 I couldn’t believe how quick it was.
-I wanted Dr. Talib’s soothing hands back on my face, coaxing out dark spots and revealing soft, smooth skin.
+I wanted Talib’s soothing hands back on my face, coaxing out dark spots and revealing soft, smooth skin.
 But no—the treatment was over.
 As I dejectedly got dressed, I glanced in the mirror.
-My skin looked nice, yes, but the treatment room was dark, and I couldn’t really tell if there was really a difference.
+My skin looked nice, yes, but the treatment room was dark, and I couldn’t tell if there was really a difference.

-However, after my in-and-out facial with Dr. Talib, my “okay” skin experienced a metamorphosis.
+However, after my in-and-out facial with Talib, my “okay” skin experienced a metamorphosis.
 It was smooth, even, and—dare I say—radiant.
 The kind of skin where you can’t stop looking at your own face in the mirror, like one of those vain people who does that (which is not me, obviously, except on, like, a really good lipstick day).